Lehmancreations/Sonoff-With-MQTT/README.md

-On the newer Sonoffs you need to use DOUT as the flash mode
+On my Sonoffs I needed to use DOUT as the flash mode